Our News

 The new EU GDPR has been designed to harmonise data privacy laws across Europe, to empower all EU citizens and to reshape the way organisations obtain, store, process and share information.
 Strict rules mean companies will not be allowed to collect and use personal information without the consumer’s consent.

-GDPR puts emphasis on clear consent and specifically bans pre-ticked, opt-in boxes, providing greater transparency in giving consent.
+GDPR puts emphasis on clear consent and particularly bans pre-ticked, opt-in boxes, providing greater transparency in giving consent.
 It also states that consent must be unambiguous and not a pre-condition of signing up to a service.
 This is why you will most certainly start receiving contact from companies you regularly use or shop with, asking for further consent for re-marketing purposes.

 This ensures genuine consent has been freely given and puts consumers in control of how the data is used.
 It also gives you, the consumer, an option to opt-out and request any personal data a company holds on you.